discordjs/guide/guide/interactions/modals.md

 ## Extracting data from modal submissions

 You'll most likely need to read the data sent by the user in the modal.
-You can do this by accessing the `#fields` instance field on the interaction.
-From there you can call `#getTextInputValue` with the custom id of the text input to get the value.
+You can do this by accessing the <DocsLink path="class/ModalSubmtInteraction?scrollTo=fields"/>.
+From there you can call <DocsLink path="class/ModalSubmitFields?scrollTo=getTextInputValue"/> with the custom id of the text input to get the value.

 ```js{5-7}
 client.on('interactionCreate', interaction => {